rackerlabs/rackspace-how-to/content/cloud-servers/using-sni-to-host-multiple-ssl-certificates-in-apache.md

 ### Supported browsers

-SNI is supported by most browsers, however older browsers such as Internet Explorer 6 and any Windows&reg; XP browser do not support SNI.
+SNI is supported by most browsers, however older browsers such as Internet Explorer&reg; 6 and any Windows&reg; XP&reg; browser do not support SNI.

 **Desktop browsers**

 - Internet Explorer 7 and later
-- Firefox 2 and later
+- Firefox&reg; 2 and later
 - Opera 8 with TLS 1.1 enabled
-- Google Chrome:
+- Google Chrome&reg;:

-    Supported on Windows XP on Chrome 6 and later Supported on Vista and later by default
+  - Supported on Windows XP on Chrome 6 and later
+  - Supported on Vista and later by default
-    OS X 10.5.7 in Chrome Version 5.0.342.0 and later
+  - Supported on OS X 10.5.7 in Chrome Version 5.0.342.0 and later

-- Chromium 11.0.696.28 and later
+- Chromium&reg; 11.0.696.28 and later
 - Safari 2.1 and later (requires OS X 10.5.6 and later or Windows Vista and later).

 **Note:** No versions of Internet Explorer on Windows XP support SNI.